justacasul/CVWO-assignment/list of things to do yes its ironic.md

 Individual category page with all the tasks

+Figure out how to add drop-downs

 # Not done:

-Figure out how to add drop-downs

-Individual task detail page
+Individual task detail page (missing new category input bar)

 New task page

+New category page